 That is when his teacher suggested to her that she "mainstream" him, which means to place him in a public elementary school with children without special needs.
-She told Bjorklund that he was very high-functioning and would do well in that setting.

 "This was 19 years ago, so the laws had just come into place that schools were required to have special education programs so special needs children could be mainstreamed," Bjorklund said.
 "They didn't have any special needs children in his elementary at the time, so we pioneered that in a sense."